-The concept of reverse osmosis, is also referred to as hyper-filtration, and has been widely used for both residential and industrial water purification purposes.
-This process was initially utilized in purification and desalination of sea water, but increased awareness about its numerous advantages has led to its widespread adoption in most households.
+The concept of reverse osmosis is also referred to as hyper-filtration and has been widely used for both residential and industrial water purification purposes.
+This process was initially utilized in the purification and desalination of seawater.
+But increased awareness about its numerous advantages has led to its widespread adoption in most households.
 Most people indeed opine that RO water filters are among the best water purification systems, and as the name suggests, these filters simply involve the reversal of the usual process of osmosis.

 How Reverse Osmosis Water Filtration Systems Work